For many New Jersey homebuyers, an easy commute to New York City is at the top of the wish list.

 🚌 3.
 Metuchen — Middlesex County’s Commuter Gem

-In addition, the town’s walkable downtown and small-town feel appeal to buyers who want community with convenience.
+In addition, the town’s walkable downtown and small-town feel appeal to buyers who want community without sacrificing convenience.

-Therefore, Lorraine often highlights Metuchen to first-time buyers seeking a balance of affordability and access.
+As a result, Lorraine Macaluso often highlights Metuchen to first-time buyers seeking a balance of affordability, lifestyle, and easy access to the city.

 🚗 4.
 Scotch Plains & Fanwood — Easy Park-and-Ride Options